jturn08/smarthome/media-server/attic-tv-antenna.md

 # Cord-cutting with long range attic TV antenna + HDHomeRun network TV tuner
-This guide explains how to "cut-the-cord" and improve local TV channel reception using a long range TV antenna mounted in the attic and enable watching live TV on a tablet or smartphone using a HDHomeRun network TV tuner, all with no monthly subscription fees.
+This guide explains how to "cut-the-cord", stop paying subscription fees to watch live TV, get great local TV reception using a long range TV antenna mounted in the attic, and watch live TV on a tablet or smartphone using a HDHomeRun network TV tuner.

 ![Attic TV antenna](images/antenna2.jpg)